Arvazi/backup_module/README.md

 **Advanced Fork from tompaton.**
 --

-*- Switched to python3 syntax*
+  * *o Switched to python3 syntax*

-*- Added Compression of backup to .tar.gz*
+  * *+ Added Compression of backup to .tar.gz*

-*- Added skipping files which weren't modified since last backup*
+  * *+ Added skipping files which weren't modified since last backup*

+    * *in manifest recursive link to previous backup all the way to the one storing the file*

+    * *when restoring, traverse these links recursive*

 *- removed tom pathon's own path.py library and use pathlib*